Fletcher1435/Fletcher1435/README.md

 ## I am proficient in using python (pandas, numpy, scikit-learn) for exploratory data analysis and have experience using JavaScript (p5.js), Java, and C++.
 I also have some experience working with relational database systems and the MySQL programming language.

 # Seeking:
-## Currently, my primary focus is my studies, however, I am eager to collaborate on any projects that would help me gain new skills, and I am also seeking an internship for the summer of 2026.
+## Currently, my primary focus is my studies.
+However, I am eager to collaborate on any projects that would help me gain new skills, and I am also seeking an internship for the summer of 2026.

 ## Contact info: fletcherhohn1@gmail.com